columbia/turbo-artifact/README.md

     Some more help: https://www.tutorialspoint.com/redis/redis_environment.htm

-- Run a second Redis instance: https://gist.github.com/Paprikas/ef55f5b2401c4beec75f021590de6a67 ( We need to different Redis instances: one for the Cache and one for the BlockBudgets)
+- Run a second Redis instance: https://gist.github.com/Paprikas/ef55f5b2401c4beec75f021590de6a67 ( We need two different Redis instances: one for the Cache and one for the BlockBudgets)
 - Follow these instructions to install Timescaledb/postgres https://docs.timescale.com/install/latest/self-hosted/installation-debian/

 - Set up the  database and the hypertable to store covid data